 ACCT-200 Financial Accounting

 Introduction to accounting for internal and external reporting.
 Emphasizes corporate financial accounting and reporting.
 Covers theoretical and practical issues related to accounting and reporting of assets, liabilities, owners' equity, revenues, expenses, gains, and losses.
 Emphasis is placed on the importance of financial accounting information for investment and credit decisions.
-Prerequisite: Sophomore standing.
+PRDV-100 Using Computers is highly recommended but not required.
+Prerequisites: Either accounting major, finance major, business administration - finance emphasis major or sophomore standing.

 ACCT-210 Legal Environment

 The legal environment as it relates to business.
 Considers essential elements of consumer protection law, employment law, environmental regulation, court procedures, torts, introduction to contracts, agency law and selected laws regarding corporations.
-Prerequisite: Sophomore standing.
+Prerequisite: Sophomore standing or permission of the instructor.

 ACCT-220 Introduction to Taxation